Positive representations of non-simply-laced split real quantum groups: Modified quantum group and its modular double

 \end{Thm} \begin{proof} The proof is exactly the same as in the simply-laced case, with scaling by appropriate $b$'s.
+Since positive representations are irreducible, to obtain such embedding, all we need is a transformation of the representations of the modified generators $\bE_i, \bF_i, \bK_i$ that shifts the $p$'s appropriately so that the coefficients of the variables are all even.
+In particular, since only the parity matters, we observe that we can ignore the brackets in our notation (cf. Definition \ref{notation}) when considering such shifts.
+Note that this embedding is by no mean unique.

-Explicitly, as before let $v_i$ denote the coordinate used in Proposition \ref{FH} and $r(i)$ its corresponding root.
-Then the unitary transformation can be obtained from multiplcation by the unitary functions
+First we do this for the expressions of $\bF_i$.
+Explicitly, as before let $v_i$ denote the coordinate used in Definition \ref{FH}* and $r(i)$ its corresponding root.
+Also let Then the unitary transformation can be obtained from multiplication by the unitary functions